Northeast Economic Region Workforce Insights

 Employment, Unemployment, and Participation Rate

-The Employment Rate increased by 3.7 percentage points from a year ago.
+The Employment Rate decreased by 0.5 percentage points from a year ago.

 Loading...